LeeYouge/HeritrixRemote/README.md

 This application is based on [Heritrix 3.x API Guide](https://webarchive.jira.com/wiki/display/Heritrix/Heritrix+3.x+API+Guide).

+I tested it with *Heritrix 3.1.1*.

 I developed this program according to our needs at my workplace (especially the "store" command), but I tried to make it more universal.

+##5.
+Features in the future - *ideas, plans*

+It may be great if *HeritrixRemote* could have the option to create a job without a CXML template and help configuring the job in that case.
+Command line arguments should be accepted for job configuration, such as "within-domain", "mirror-writer" and "contact-url <URL>".

+A "describe job" command can also be useful, it should print detailed information about a job: directory, seed URLs, configuration, size and of course job state and start date.